dawsers/hyprscroller/README.md

 last window of a row/column.
 Possible arguments are: `true`|`1` (default), or `false`|`0`.

+### `focus_edge_ms`

+When your Hyprland setting for `input:follow_mouse` is `0` or `1`, Hyprland will change focus to the window where your mouse cursor is. *hyprscroller* can have windows outside of the viewport.
+If your `gaps_out` setting allows you to see part of those windows, mouse focusing can trigger a refocus when your mouse is over the gap at the edge of the monitor.
+This can sometimes create a series of unwanted focusing events that move focus away, and can be quite distracting.

+`focus_edge_ms` is a timeout value (default is 400 ms).
+When your mouse is over the edge of the monitor's gap, refocusing on the window under that gap will be delayed for this time value.
+If you didn't want to focus, you can still escape!
+If you actually want to scroll and focus, keep the mouse inside the gap for the timeout value.
+On your next mouse movement, *hyprscroller* will scroll to the partially seen window.
+Note you need to move your mouse again after the timeout value, this is attached to the `mouseMove` event, so even if you keep the mouse over the gap for longer than the timeout, the event won't be triggered until your next mouse movement.
+The easiest way to scroll is to flick the mouse inside and outside of the gap to make sure you only scroll once.

 ### `cyclesize_wrap`

 If `true`, `cyclesize`, `cyclewidth` and `cycleheight` will cycle through all